rathod-sahaab/nbdcpy/docs/SOLUTION.md

 vector<NbdOperation> operations;
 ```

-The index of an operation will be used as `handle`.
-These handles will be reused once an operation is complete i.e. we went successfully through all the states.
+The index of an operation will be used as `handle` for the command it houses.
+These handles will be reused once an operation is complete i.e. we went successfully through all the states of an operation.

-In diagram below 0 and 1 are indexes in operation vector and total requests were 3 with  `infligh_max = 2`.
+In diagram below 0 and 1 are indexes in operation vector and total requests were 3 with `inflight_max = 2`.

 ```mermaid
 graph TD;